-If you’d like more information on the requirements or help in calculating your RMD, be sure to get in touch with your financial advisor before year-end.
-But when it comes to the withdrawal itself, you can:
+If you’d like more information on the requirements of your RMD, be sure to get in touch with your Edward Jones financial advisor.
+Additionally, the IRS provides resources to help you calculate your RMD.

-Before you decide what to do with your RMD funds, talk with your Edward Jones financial advisor.
-He or she knows your entire financial picture and can help you determine which option is right for you.
+Before you decide what to do with your RMD funds, talk with your Edward Jones financial advisor to help you determine which option is right for you.